-Sculptor and CAW instructor Edwin (Ted) Salmon, installation explores the collective trauma of the coronavirus pandemic in his installation on the first floor of the Hilles Gallery at CAW.
-In person visits during business hours; social distancing and masks at all times required.
+With his latest installation, sculptor and CAW teaching artist Edwin (Ted) Salmon explores the collective trauma of the coronavirus pandemic in his installation on the first floor of the Hilles Gallery at CAW.

 The raggedness and emptiness of this installation speaks to the isolation, fear, and financial hardship foisted on us by the virus.
 Meanwhile, U.S. billionaires have seen their wealth surge $1.8 trillion during the pandemic, their collective fortune skyrocketing by nearly two-thirds.